 RUSS 289b.
 Independent Readings.
 Designed for majors and qualified undergraduates.
-Consists of a project to be carried out under the supervision of a member of the department.
+Projects are carried out under the supervision of a member of the department.
 All projects must be approved by the department.
-[Variable credit: 1-3 each semester, maximum of 6 hours over a four-semester period in 289a and 289b combined]
+May be repeated for a total of 6 credits over a four-semester period in 289a and 289b combined if there is no duplication in topic, but students may earn only up to 3 credits per semester of enrollment.
+[1-3; maximum of 6 credits total for four semesters of RUSS 289a and 289b]